akando42/next-map/public/content/posts/07-13/index.md

 ![Fukushima Nuclear Accident](content/posts/07-13/Fukushima_Nuclear_Accidents.png)

-Maybe the Fukushima nuclear accident was American-made to throttle the growth of Japanese economy and population and the North Korean secret services blow up the port of Beirut, Lebanon with fertilizers as a Joke to the NATO attempts at stopping North Korean nuclear program and containing China because of Chinese women high fertility rate.
+Maybe the Fukushima nuclear accident was American-made to throttle the growth of Japanese economy and population.
+And the North Korean secret services blow up the port of Beirut, Lebanon with fertilizers as a Joke to the NATO attempts at stopping North Korean nuclear program and containing China because of Chinese women high fertility rate.

 ![Beirut Explosion](content/posts/07-13/beirut_fertilizer_mushroom.png)